marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   declaring it as weak, compiling the two separate translation units and performing a link with relocatable output (i.e. ``ld -r``) on them.

-  A declaration to which :option:`weakref` is attached and that is associated with a named ``target`` must be ``static``.
+  A declaration to which :gcc-attr:`weakref` is attached and that is associated with a named ``target`` must be ``static``.

-.. option:: zero_call_used_regs ("choice")
+.. gcc-attr:: zero_call_used_regs ("choice")

   .. index:: zero_call_used_regs function attribute